 (Community) at Walgreens

-Pharmacists in this setting will have a direct influence on patient outcomes through participation in patient counseling, immunization services, community events, specialty pharmacy, disease state management, and Medication Therapy Management.
+Residents will have a direct influence on patient outcomes through participation in patient counseling, immunization services, community events, specialty pharmacy, disease state management, and Medication Therapy Management.
 There will be additional experiences with established HIV programs in the Louisville and southern Indiana areas.
 Residents will also work to develop collaboration with other area providers and community stakeholders.
 The pharmacist will complete a teaching certificate program and will assist in teaching opportunities and precepting experiences for the Sullivan University College of Pharmacy and Health Sciences.
 The residency program graduates will be leaders in the pharmacy community and will have an active role in advancing community pharmacy practice.
-This new program is fully accredited from the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).
+This program is fully accredited from the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).

 Misty Stutz, PharmD Residency Program Director